NYPL/nypl-hold-request-consumer/README.md

 $ npm run local-run
 ```

+There are three more sample events in the `events` folder:
+- DiscoveryEvent.json, simulating a hold request from Discovery UI
+- RecapEvent.json, simulating a hold request from Recap UI
+- EddEvent.json, simulating an edd request from Discovery UI.

+HoldRequestConsumer uses the absence/presence of the deliveryLocation property to classify the event as coming from Discovery UI/Recap UI.
+Only an event from Discovery UI will be processed to the Recap API.
+The RecapEvent will be filtered out by the HoldRequestConsumer.
+In case of an event from Discovery UI, if there are errors or in case of an EDD request, the HoldRequestConsumer will write an event to the HoldRequestResult Kinesis Stream.
+So, of the three events above, only EddEvent.json should result in an event hitting the HoldRequestResultConsumer and an email.

 ### Deploying your Lambda
 To deploy your Lambda function via the `node-lambda` module __**ensure**__ you have completed all the steps of the [Setup](#setup-configurations) process and have added all configuration variables required.